cucumber-attic/website/apps/dynamic/views/docs/reference.md

 #### Doc Strings

-Doc Strings are handy for specifying a larger piece of text.
-This is inspired from Python's [Docstring](http://www.python.org/dev/peps/pep-0257/) syntax.
+Doc Strings are handy for passing a larger piece of text to a step definition.
+The syntax is inspired from Python's [Docstring](http://www.python.org/dev/peps/pep-0257/) syntax.

 The text should be offset by delimiters consisting of three double-quote marks on